 Jailbreaking an iPhone is legally allowed.
 The Library of Congress included jailbreaking as an allowed exemption to the Digital Millennium Copyright Act (DMCA) as found in the United States Code of Federal Regulations, Title 37 Part 201.40, in 2010.
 You can read their ruling here.
 Paragraph 2 specifically applies to this.
 Note that jailbreaking was never illegal.
 This decision only gives end users legal grounds to jailbreak, not that they need protection from something.

-Jailbreaking is safe for your iPhone and the cell phone network.
+Jailbreaking is safe for your iPhone and the cell phone blogger networks.
 Thousands of beneficial applications exist in Cydia.
 These apps are only available via jailbreaking.
 The app approval process at Apple doesn’t always make sense, and just because an app made it through the Apple approval process doesn’t necessarily mean that app is safe either.
 Apple likes to claim they’re protecting the iPhone’s security, and that of their cell phone network partners’ security.
 I haven’t heard of a single issue where a cell phone network was compromised because of jailbreaking or unlocking, and jailbreakers have been doing this since 2007!Jailbreaking is a generally risk-free process that won’t void your warranty, provided you can restore your iPhone with iTunes.
 After restoration the jailbreak is removed.
 Jailbreaking is a transparent process.
 Everything that Apple provided on your iPhone should continue to work normally once you’ve jailbroken.
 Please don’t let naysayers limit what you do with your phone in the name of privacy and security as the App Store has failed numerous times in these arenas.